Chromozon/Q2JumpRefresh/msets.md

 To enable, set value = 1.

+## damage
+By default, things in the world are allowed to damage the player (trigger_hurt, etc.).
+Set this value to 0 to prevent the player from taking any damage.
+This mset is mainly used to fix old maps that have buggy or annoying death planes.

+To disable damage, set value = 0.

 ## rocket
 Allows a player to pick up and shoot rocket launchers instead of them acting as map finish.